 When Can I Claim the PEUC extension?

-In most states, due to the delays around getting the final COVID relief stimulus bill approved, it will take some time for states to update their UI systems based on DOL guidance around PEUC payments.
-Some states have already stated they will be making enhanced unemployment program payments in early January and I expect most to have their systems updated by mid-January 2021.
-Any missed payments will only be retroactively made to December 27th, 2020 when the program extension started.
-The diagram below shows how this would work if you are able to request payment for the week of December 27th, 2020 on or after January 3, 2021.
+Several states are now making PEUC payments that include the additional 11 weeks.
+But due to the delays around getting the final COVID relief stimulus bill approved, it will take some time for ALL states to update their UI systems based on DOL guidance to make the required PEUC payments.
+Some states have already stated they will be making enhanced unemployment program payments in early January for those with active claims and I expect most to have their systems updated by mid-February.
+Any missed payments will only be retroactively made to the week ending January 2nd, 2021 when the program extension started.

 The last payable week for the PEUC extension will be for the week ending March 13, 2021.
 If you receive a PEUC payment for that week, and you have a remaining balance on your account, you may be eligible to participate in a phaseout period and collect PEUC through the week ending April 10, 2021.